-(Canton, OH) February 28, 2019 – United Way of Greater Stark County will present the following workplace and volunteer awards at the Annual Celebration, March 28th at Kent State University at Stark Conference Center: Cornerstone, Trailblazer, Chair’s Circle, Gold Key Service and DeHoff Emerging Philanthropist.
+(Canton, OH) February 28, 2019 – United Way of Greater Stark County will present the following workplace and volunteer awards at the Annual Celebration, March 28th at Kent State University at Stark Conference Center: Cornerstone, Trailblazer, Chair’s Circle, DeHoff Emerging Philanthropist and Gold Key Service.

 “We are grateful to the workplaces and individuals that make a difference every day in the lives of their neighbors.
 These awards allow us to recognize community leaders and volunteers for the positive impact they make in our community.” says United Way of Greater Stark County President & CEO Maria Heege.